LeejwUniverse/following_deepmid/jungwoolee_pytorch/100 Algorithm_For_RL/02 KNN & KD-tree/README.md

 ---

 # Todo list
-- [X] Implementation basic KNN (calculate all data point using euclidean distance)
+- [X] Implementation basic KNN (calculate all data points using euclidean distance)
 - [X] Implementation KNN with KD-tree (using median)

 1. K-NN with Kd-tree